Scottsville and LeRoy Railroad: Construction

 By one accounting, the total cost, including land, labour, and rolling stock (eight freight cars), was around $4,000 a mile, for a total of eight miles and $32,000.

 Horse cars were used on this railroad.
 The cars had no brakes and the wheels were made of pieces of planks bolted together.
 The axles were of iron similar to the axles used on wagons.
 Thomas Kane of Scottsville is said to have run the Scottsville and LeRoy Railroad, and he was the engineer, conductor, train-starter and brakeman.

 The railroad had two passenger coaches, nearly square in shape, and painted a lead color.
 The passenger coaches were seldom used except by Clark Hall, of Halls Comers (now Wheatland Center) on Sundays, when he, his family, and friends would ride to Scottsville to attend church.

-A story is told that during the William Henry Harrison campaign in 1840 the passenger coaches were used to carry a group of men from Caledonia, Mumford, and Wheatland Center to attend a Whig rally in Scottsville.
-Through some tinkering with the switch and rails, the cars and their occupants were thrown into the millrace, when the cars passed over the bridge of the raceway.
-Their Democratic friends were accused of this misdeed.

 The people of LeRoy had several meetings to consider building the railroad from the town line to their village.
 A survey was made, but the people refused to act.
 Mr. Tomlinson tried to interest the people in extending the railroad from Caledonia to Tomlinson's Mills, south of LeRoy and thence to Batavia, but that also failed to materialize.